build-on-aws/content/posts/picturesocial/06-how-to-use-dynamodb-on-a-containerized-api/index.md

 date: 2023-02-27
 ---

-This is a 8-part series about Picturesocial:
+This is an 8-part series about Picturesocial:

 1. [How to containerize an app in less than 15 minutes](/posts/picturesocial/01-how-to-containerize-app-less-than-15-min/)
 2. [What’s Kubernetes and why should you care?](/posts/picturesocial/02-whats-kubernetes-and-why-should-you-care/)